Odd degree number fields with odd class number: Introduction

+Beyond the case of quadratic fields, the only known result of this nature is Corollary 3 of \cite{BV3}, which implies that the majority of cubic fields (of any signature) have odd class number.
+Theorem \ref{cor:oddclassno} is the first of its kind to treat infinite (even multiple) degrees and signatures.
+Additionally, it immediately implies the following result concerning the narrow class number, which differs from the class number at most by a factor of a power of 2.

-Additionally, Theorem \ref{cor:oddclassno}(b) implies that there exists an infinite number of odd degree fields with at least one complex embedding that have units of all signatures.\footnote{Recall that for any number field $K$ with $r_1$ distinct real embeddings, there is a signature homomorphism $\cO_K^\times \rightarrow \{\pm 1\}^{r_1}$ that takes a unit to its {\em signature}, i.e., the product of its image under each real embedding in $\{\pm 1\}^{r_1}$.}
+\begin{corollary} Let $n\geq 3$ be an odd integer.
+If $r_2 \geq 1$, then there are an infinite number of degree $n$ $S_n$-fields with signature $(r_1,r_2)$ for which the narrow class number equals the class number.
+In particular, there are an infinite number of such fields that have units of every signature\footnote{Recall that for any number field $K$ with $r_1$ distinct real embeddings, there is a signature homomorphism $\cO_K^\times \rightarrow \{\pm 1\}^{r_1}$ that takes a unit to its {\em signature}, i.e., to the sign of its image under each real embedding.}. \end{corollary}

-Our methods are not limited to studying {maximal} orders in number fields; we also study the ideal class groups of general orders in $\fR^{r_1,r_2}_H$ and $\fR^{r_1,r_2}_J$.
+Our methods are not limited to studying class groups of ({maximal} orders in) number fields; we also study the ideal class groups of general orders in $\fR^{r_1,r_2}_H$ and $\fR^{r_1,r_2}_J$.
 Specifically, for each odd $n \geq 3$, we compute on average how many $2$-torsion ideal classes in the class groups of such orders arise from nontrivial elements of order $2$ in the {\em ideal groups} of such orders.
-More precisely, if $\cO$ is an order in a number field, let the ideal group $\cI(\cO)$ be the group of invertible fractional ideals of $\cO$; recall that the class group $\Cl(\cO)$ is defined as the quotient of $\cI(\cO)$ by the subgroup of principal ideals in $\cI(\cO)$.
-Denote the $p$-torsion subgroups of $\Cl(\cO)$ and $\cI(\cO)$ by $\Cl_p(\cO)$ and $\cI_p(\cO)$ for any prime $p$.
-Although $\cI_p(\cO)$ is trivial for maximal orders $\cO$, this is not always true for non-maximal orders $\cO$.
+More precisely, if $\cO$ is an order in a number field, let the ideal group $\cI(\cO)$ be the group of invertible fractional ideals of $\cO$ (which the class group $\Cl(\cO)$ is a quotient of).
+Denote the $2$-torsion subgroups of $\Cl(\cO)$ and $\cI(\cO)$ by $\Cl_2(\cO)$ and $\cI_2(\cO)$ for any prime $p$.
+Although $\cI_2(\cO)$ is trivial for maximal orders $\cO$, this is not always true for non-maximal orders $\cO$.

-In \cite{BV3}, the authors show that the mean value of the difference $|\Cl_2(\cO)| - \frac{1}{2^{1-r_1-r_2}}|\cI_2(\cO)|$ is equal to 1, when averaging over maximal orders $\cO$ in cubic fields of a fixed signature $(r_1,r_2)$, over all orders in such cubic fields, or even over certain {\em acceptable} families of orders defined by local conditions (in all cases ordered by discriminant).
+In \cite{BV3}, the mean value of the difference $|\Cl_2(\cO)| - 2^{1-r_1-r_2}|\cI_2(\cO)|$ is determined to be 1, when averaging over maximal orders $\cO$ in cubic fields of a fixed signature $(r_1,r_2)$, over all orders in such cubic fields, or even over certain {acceptable} families of orders defined by local conditions (in all cases ordered by discriminant).
 An analogous result is also known for $3$-torsion ideal classes of acceptable families of quadratic orders and fields (see \cite{BV-3tors}).
 In this paper, we obtain a similar statement for $\fR^{r_1,r_2}_J$ and $\fR^{r_1,r_2}_H$:

 \begin{theorem} Fix an odd integer $n \geq 3$ and signature $(r_1,r_2)$. \begin{itemize} \item[\rm (a)] The average size of

 over $\cO \in \fR^{r_1,r_2}_H$ ordered by height or over $\cO \in \fR^{r_1,r_2}_J$ ordered by Julia invariant is $1$. \item[\rm (b)] The average size of